 Wall Street Aims To Open Higher

-On the Economic front, Empire State Manufacturing Survey for December will be published at 8.30 am ET.
-The consensus is for an increase of 4.0, while it grew 2.9 in the prior month.
+On the economic front, IHS Markit's PMI Composite Flash report for October will be revealed at 9.45 am ET.
+The consensus is for 54.2, while it was 54.4 in the prior month.